-In 2018, the CDC determined that one in 59 children is diagnosed with ASD in the United States.
-Often, children with autism and their families live too far away from care and support or cannot access it due to high costs, limited availability, and other circumstances.
+According to the CDC 1 in 59 children have a diagnosis of Autism Spectrum Disorder (ASD).
+Often, children with autism and their families live too far away from care and support or cannot access it due to high costs and/or limited availability.
 Telehealth can serve as a wonderful resource for the ASD patient and their family as it can be utilized for diagnosis, therapy/treatment, and caregiver education.

 Screening and Early Diagnosis with Telehealth

 Telehealth can play an essential role in the early detection of ASD.
-Early detection is vital to helping a child with autism, and research has shown early diagnosis can significantly improve a child’s overall development.
+Early detection is vital to helping a child with autism as research has shown early diagnosis can significantly improve a child’s overall development.
 Research supports that young children who receive early behavioral intervention (before two years) demonstrate substantial gains in functioning when compared to children diagnosed later.

 Large numbers of children are not screened for ASD at all.
 Specialist wait times for those that do seek screening and diagnostic testing can be tremendous.
 These constraints are often compounded by low availability of specialists (especially in underserved communities).
 Up to 40% of children and families from low resource communities struggle immensely to access evaluation and diagnostic services.

 In a recent study, researchers compared telehealth diagnostic accuracy to blinded gold-standard in-person evaluation.
 All ASD diagnoses identified via telehealth were confirmed by in-person evaluation.
 Remote clinicians accurately identified 78.9% of all children who ultimately received ASD diagnoses.
 These findings indicate that preliminary telehealth evaluation can be a feasible diagnostic tool for young children and can also be a valuable resource for families in rural areas where access to qualified specialists is not possible (or possible only by substantial and unrealistic effort).

 Expanding Access to ABA Therapy Through Parent Training